timofeysie/acknowledge/notes/javascript/best-practices.md

 ## Best practices when using AI

-## Create aProduct requirements document
+## Create a Product requirements document

 This document outlines: